danieljwait/e2ee-messenger/Writeup/README.md

 Figure 26.
 MessengerAppServer.CSVHandler

 This class handles reading data from AccountCredentials.csv by the server.
 When called it reads the file and transforms each record into an Account object.
 The Account class has attributes corresponding to each header in the CSV (Username, Password) and no methods, it merely exists to hold data.
-The list of Account objects is then returned to the program so that it can be searched as seen above in the 3.8.2 Login procedure.
+The list of Account objects is then returned to the program so that it can be searched as seen above in the *3.8.2* *Login procedure*.

 Currently, there are no restrictions on allowed usernames and passwords since there is no way to create an account (all the test records in AccountCredentials.csv are from manual input).
-When I do implement an account creation system, I need to consider the following standardised usernames as raised in 1.4.1 Stakeholder Requirements.
+When I do implement an account creation system, I need to consider the following standardised usernames as raised in *1.4.1* *Stakeholder Requirements*.
 To define the rules for the usernames and passwords I will use the grammar below.

 <table><colgroup><col style="width: 100%" /></colgroup><thead><tr class="header"><th>Username and password grammar (EBNF)</th></tr></thead><tbody><tr class="odd"><td><p>upper ::= [A-Z]</p><p>lower ::= [a-z]</p><p>digit ::= [0-9]</p><p>special ::= "$" | "#" | "@" | "!" | "%" | "^" | "&amp;" | "*"</p><p>character ::= [A-Z] | [a-z] | [0-9] | special</p><p>first_name ::= upper { lower }</p><p>last_name ::= upper { lower | "-" upper }</p><p>username ::= first_name [ "_" last_name ]</p><p>password ::= character { character }</p></td></tr></tbody></table>